MarcyMuffins/diploma-object-detection-tg/README.md

 * The TODO

 ## CREDITS:
-ESP32-CAM server based on a project by [Rui Santos](https://RandomNerdTutorials.com/esp32-cam-video-streaming-web-server-camera-home-assistant/)
+ESP32-CAM server based on a project by Rui Santos and Espressif Systems